escodebar/trainings/slides.md

 Notes:
 * All in all, this is pretty similar to using the reset command to clean up the history

 ---

+## Exercises

+* Checkout a branch or commit the using `-p` flag
+* Checkout the current `HEAD`
+  - using the `-p` flag
+  - when a change is in the index
+* Checkout a modified file
+* Checkout a modified file using the `-p` flag
+* Checkout a file from an other branch
+* Checkout a file from an other branch using `-p`

+---

+# Discussion

+---